 The current trade and non-trade amounts due from third parties are unsecured, non-interest bearing and repayable upon demand.

-Loan to a joint venture is unsecured, bears interest at 55% of the People's Bank of China base lending rate, repayable in August 2016 and is to be settled in cash.
+Loans to a joint venture are unsecured, interest bearing at 62.5% (2015: 50%) of People's Bank of China base lending rate, repayable in varying period within the next 12 months and is to be settled in cash.